wso2/docs-is/en/identity-server/5.9.0/docs/develop/writing-a-custom-workflow-template.md

         }
         ```

+    The configurable details of the template implementation such as
+    “Template ID”, “Template Implementation ID”, “Template Implementation
-    The configurable details of the template implementation such as `Template ID`, `Template Implementation ID`, `Template Implementation Meta Data`, etc. should be separately defined in xml file like below.
+    Meta Data”, etc. should be separately defined in xml file like below.

     ``` xml
     <met:MetaData xmlns:met="http://metadata.bean.mgt.workflow.identity.carbon.wso2.org">